arbasil05/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :
-Thus the program for arithmetic operations are complete
+Thus the program for arithmetic operations and logical operations are complete